Theory of Computation (H) COMPSCI4072

 Reassessments are normally available for all courses, except those which contribute to the Honours classification.
 For non-Honours courses, students are offered reassessment in all or any of the components of assessment if the satisfactory (threshold) grade for the overall course is not achieved at the first attempt.
 This is normally grade D3 for undergraduate students and grade C3 for postgraduate students.
 Exceptionally it may not be possible to offer reassessment of some coursework items, in which case the mark achieved at the first attempt will be counted towards the final course grade.
 Any such exceptions for this course are described below.

 The nature of the coursework is such that it takes a significant number of days to produce it and this effort is infeasible for supporting the re-doing of such coursework over the summer.

-The aim of the course is to show how several models of computation can be formally defined in order to give a rigorous foundation for sequential, concurrent and quantum programming paradigms.
+The aim of the course is to show how these two models of computation can be formally defined in order to give a rigorous foundation for sequential and concurrent programming paradigms.